United Nations Protection Force: War in Bosnia

 In May 1993, intense fighting broke out in Central Bosnia between Bosniaks and Bosnian Croats.
-Croat paramilitary forces, committed atrocities against Serbs and Bosnians, such as the massacre in the village of Ahmići, on 16 April 1993.
+Croat paramilitary forces committed atrocities against Serbs and Bosnians, such as the massacre in the village of Ahmići, on 16 April 1993.
 Tihomir Blaškić, an officer of the Croat HVO army formation, was tried and convicted at the ICTY over his responsibility for this massacre.
 Blaškić served almost nine years in prison before the appeals panel acquitted him of most of the charges in July 2004.
 The defence proved he did not command all the HVO units in the area or any paramilitary units.

 On 24 September, the Security Council was informed by the Croatian Government that if the mandate of UNPROFOR was not amended to promote energetic implementation of the relevant resolutions of the Security Council, Croatia would be forced to request UNPROFOR to leave the country no later than 30 November 1993.
 Subsequent redefinition of the mandate occurred.

 At the end of the year, the warring parties attempted to come to a cease-fire.
-The truce was implemented between Croat and Serb forces, but fighting went on in Bosnia between Bosniaks and Croats, and the humanitarian situations continued to deteriorate.
+The truce was implemented between Croat and Serb forces, but fighting went on in Bosnia between Bosniaks and Croats, and the humanitarian situation continued to deteriorate.
 Notably, Sarajevo continued to be bombarded by Bosnian Serb forces.
 It was also reported that regular Croat army units were supporting Bosnian Croat forces with heavy equipment and men, removing their insignias.
 This led to further protests from the UN.
 Use of force began to be discussed at a NATO summit held in Brussels on 10 and 11 January 1994.
 The Bosnian Serbs, following talks with high-ranking officials of the Russian Federation in Moscow, agreed to open the Tuzla airport for humanitarian purposes.
 At the same time, the relieving of UN troops in Srebrenica was allowed and the Canadian contingent was replaced by a Dutch contingent.